 College of Arts & Sciences

-The College of Arts & Sciences is an academic community of students and faculty involved in the discovery, evaluation, and transmission of essential knowledge.
-Through study of the humanities, the natural and computational sciences, and the social sciences, young men and women prepare to lead fulfilled and examined lives and to assume roles as creative and contributing members of society.
+The College of Arts & Sciences (CAS) is an academic community of students and faculty involved in the discovery, evaluation, and transmission of knowledge.
+Through study of the humanities, the natural and computational sciences, and the social sciences, students prepare to lead fulfilled and examined lives and to assume roles as creative and contributing members of society.

-Students are enrolled in bachelor of arts programs in 23 departments, in interdisciplinary degree programs, and in individually designed independent majors.
-In cooperation with the Graduate School of Arts & Sciences, many of the College’s departments offer combined BA/MA programs; a combined BA/MPH program is offered jointly with the Boston University School of Public Health.
-Through the Boston University dual degree program students may enroll in another of the University’s undergraduate schools in order to earn dual bachelor’s degrees.
-Seven-year programs with the School of Medicine and the Henry M. Goldman School of Dental Medicine lead to the awarding of the BA and, respectively, the MD or DMD.
-The Modular Medical Integrated Curriculum (MMEDIC) combines study of the liberal arts and basic medical sciences, providing early admission and an accelerated transition to the School of Medicine for a limited number of qualified students who have completed their sophomore year.
+Students are enrolled in bachelor of arts programs in over 20 departments and the Frederick S. Pardee School of Global Studies, in interdisciplinary degree programs, and in individually designed independent majors.
+In cooperation with the Graduate School of Arts & Sciences (GRS), many of the college’s departments offer combined BA/MA or BA/MS programs; a combined BA/MPH program is offered jointly with the Boston University School of Public Health (SPH).
+Through the Boston University dual degree program, students may enroll in another of the University’s undergraduate schools to earn dual bachelor’s degrees.
+The seven-year program with the School of Medicine (MED) leads to the awarding of the BA and the MD.
+The Modular Medical/Dental Integrated Curriculum (MMEDIC) combines study of the liberal arts and basic medical or dental sciences, providing early admission and an enhanced transition to the School of Medicine or the Henry M. Goldman School of Dental Medicine, respectively, for a limited number of qualified students who have completed their sophomore year.